WTKT: History

 The station was purchased by Dame Media in 1997 and the land at the transmitter site was sold to its next door neighbor Harsco.
 After a period of low power operation from 2001 to 2004, WTKT duplexed on the WKBO tower at the Harrisburg water plant, a new transmitter site was constructed in Summerdale.
 The station signed on from this site in July 2004.

 Programming

 For most of its early history, the station had a MOR format with local news, current events and public interest programming.
 When Barnstable Broadcasting owned it, the format was a hybrid news/sports talk.

 After Dame Media acquired the station in 1997, more sports talk was added.
 Finally, Clear Channel changed the call letters to WTKT and made the format all Sports talk in 2000.

 Currently, the station's programming consists of the American Hockey League's Hershey Bears, local high school football coverage, Saturday Sports Jam with Jed Donahue, and syndicated Fox Sports Radio.

-High School Football
+High school football

 In the 2005 high school football season, 1460 the Ticket announced they would be the home for Cumberland Valley Eagles High School Football.
 In 2006, the Ticket also began carrying Bishop McDevitt Crusaders Football, carrying their home and playoff games.